soumya1925/clientFrontend/README.md

 👉 [Click here to view the deployed app](https://clientfrontend-dsczl2n5r-soumya-rouls-projects.vercel.app)

 ---
+#🔐 Demo Credentials
+Use the following demo account to log in and explore the app:

+yaml
+Copy
+Edit
+📧 Email:    sam16@gmail.com
+🔑 Password: namehim213

+---

 # 📱 Expense Tracker App
 A cross-platform React Native mobile application for tracking daily expenses with category-wise breakdown and monthly budgeting.
 Users can add, edit, and delete their expenses, visualize spending patterns using pie charts, and manage a personalized monthly budget.